 Clear Sky Engages Consultant for Grant Funding Efforts

-Company targets federal, state, and county level funding for lithium technology advancement

-/EIN News/ -- VANCOUVER, British Columbia, Nov.
+VANCOUVER, British Columbia, Nov.
 04, 2022 (GLOBE NEWSWIRE) -- Clear Sky Lithium Corp.
-(CSE: POWR) (FRA: K4A / WKN: A3DM2W) (OTCQB: CSKYF) (“Clear Sky” or the “Company”), a mineral exploration and development company focused on American lithium deposits to support domestic demand, today announced an agreement with Eva Garland Consulting, LLC (“EGC”) to undertake the development of a strategic non-dilutive plan targeting grant funding opportunities.
+POWR (FRA: K4A / WKN: A3DM2W) CSKYF ("Clear Sky" or the "Company"), a mineral exploration and development company focused on American lithium deposits to support domestic demand, today announced an agreement with Eva Garland Consulting, LLC ("EGC") to undertake the development of a strategic non-dilutive plan targeting grant funding opportunities.

 - EGC brings expertise in identifying and applying for applicable technology grant funding.